| Source: Questerre Energy Corporation

 Advisory Regarding Forward-Looking Statements

-This news release contains certain statements which constitute forward-looking statements or information (“forward-looking statements”) including the Company’s position that the proposed regulations attempting to ban hydraulic fracturing are neither well drafted nor legally in the power of government, the Company’s anticipation that production volumes will decline in the second half of 2018 before increasing in the new year, the Company’s expectation that results will be available for the wells on its offsetting Kakwa North acreage, the preliminary capital and operating cost estimates for its oil shale project in Jordan, the Company’s expectation that it will realize a premium of between US$10-12/bbl to Brent for its production from this project, that the next round of engineering will reduce the error bars on these cost estimates from +100%/-50% to +30%/-20% and its plans to evaluate ways to optimize costs and increase overall recoveries for this project.
+This news release contains certain statements which constitute forward-looking statements or information (“forward-looking statements”) including the Company’s view that it has made good progress in Quebec with the agreement to regain operatorship and discussions with stakeholders, the Company’s view that initial production from its wells at Kakwa North compare favorably to its other joint venture wells, its anticipation that one more well could spud this summer, the Company’s plans to continue investing at Kakwa and increasing investment as necessary, and the Company’s view that it is in a much stronger financial position to advance its project in Quebec.
 Although Questerre believes that the expectations reflected in our forward-looking statements are reasonable, our forward-looking statements have been based on factors and assumptions concerning future events which may prove to be inaccurate.
 Those factors and assumptions are based upon currently available information available to Questerre.
 Such statements are subject to known and unknown risks, uncertainties and other factors that could influence actual results or events and cause actual results or events to differ materially from those stated, anticipated or implied in the forward-looking statements.
 As such, readers are cautioned not to place undue reliance on the forward-looking information, as no assurance can be provided as to future results, levels of activity or achievements.
 The risks, uncertainties, material assumptions and other factors that could affect actual results are discussed in our Annual Information Form and other documents available at www.sedar.com.
 Furthermore, the forward-looking statements contained in this document are made as of the date of this document and, except as required by applicable law, Questerre does not undertake any obligation to publicly update or to revise any of the included forward-looking statements, whether as a result of new information, future events or otherwise.
 The forward-looking statements contained in this document are expressly qualified by this cautionary statement.

 Barrel of oil equivalent (“boe”) amounts may be misleading, particularly if used in isolation.
 A boe conversion ratio has been calculated using a conversion rate of six thousand cubic feet of natural gas to one barrel of oil and the conversion ratio of one barrel to six thousand cubic feet is based on an energy equivalent conversion method application at the burner tip and does not necessarily represent an economic value equivalent at the wellhead.
 Given that the value ratio based on the current price of crude oil as compared to natural gas is significantly different from the energy equivalent of 6:1, utilizing a conversion on a 6:1 basis may be misleading as an indication of value.

-This press release contains the terms “adjusted funds flow from operations” which is a non-GAAP term.
-Questerre uses this measure to help evaluate its performance.
+This press release contains the terms “adjusted funds flow from operations” and “working capital surplus” which are non-GAAP terms.
+Questerre uses these measures to help evaluate its performance.

 As an indicator of Questerre’s performance, adjusted funds flow from operations should not be considered as an alternative to, or more meaningful than, cash flows from operating activities as determined in accordance with GAAP.
 Questerre’s determination of adjusted funds flow from operations may not be comparable to that reported by other companies.
 Questerre considers adjusted funds flow from operations to be a key measure as it demonstrates the Company’s ability to generate the cash necessary to fund operations and support activities related to its major assets.